-Definitions of product management can be vast and varied, even within our own community, and that can make navigating a product management career equally ambiguous and let’s face it, frustrating.
+Definitions of product management can be vast and varied, even within our own community, and that can make navigating a product management career equally ambiguous and, let’s face it, frustrating.

+My name's Mamuna Oladipo, and I'm the Senior Vice President of Product Design and Engineering at Kickstarter.
 When working on my thoughts for this article, I found myself really thinking about how much I valued my team.
-To me, the quality of being a strong leader is to have a solid team around them.
+To me, the importance of being a strong leader is to have a solid team around them.

 I think about the number of people I know who get stuck in a senior product manager role, unable to really make the transition to being a leader.
-In the roles of a PM or associate PM, Product Manager, Senior Product Manager, you can really keep doing what you've been doing with a deeper level of expertise and execution over time.
+In the roles of a PM or associate PM, Product Manager, or Senior Product Manager, you can really keep doing what you've been doing with a deeper level of expertise and execution over time.

 But as a product leader, you need to really start flexing that strategic muscle as it pertains to your product organization.
-When I first moved into product leadership, candidly, I didn't know where to start.

 To work our way to understanding the anatomy of a strong product leader, we first need to make a quick stop in the foundation of understanding what a product manager is versus a product leader.

-Product Leader
+Product leader

 When I say product leader, I generally define this as being one of these titles:

-- Chief Product Officer,
+- Chief Product Officer

-- Vice President of Product,
+- Vice President of Product

-- Head of Product,
+- Head of Product

-- Director of Product,
+- Director of Product

-- Product Team Leader, or
+- Product Team Leader

-- Group Product Manager.
+- Group Product Manager

+It's important that if you are in one of these roles, you recognize yourself as a product leader.
 The outcomes and success of your teams are really defined by what you do and don't do in your capacity.
 Let's go into a few differences.

 Scenario #1